top of page

 Testimonials

-Lean Information skills are universal and transferable.
-Services solve customers' immediate and future needs.
-Sometimes this added value is not realized until after our work is finished.
+Information literacy solves immediate needs and builds future competence.
+This added value may not be realized until after our work is finished.

 "... one of the most appreciated lectures in my program.